braintree/braintree-android-drop-in/README.md

                 // The Google Pay flow will need to be performed by the
                 // user again at the time of checkout.
             } else {
-                // Use the payment method show in your UI and charge the user
+                // show the payment method in your UI and charge the user
                 // at the time of checkout.
                 val paymentMethod = result.paymentMethodNonce
             }